-Gainsborough Primary School regularly reviews and updates all Acceptable Use documents to ensure that they are consistent with the school Online Safety and Safeguarding and Child Protection Policies, which can be found at www.gainsborough.hackney.sch.uk.
+<<School name>> regularly reviews and updates all Acceptable Use documents to ensure that they are consistent with the school Online Safety and Safeguarding and Child Protection Policies, <<which can be found at...>>.
 We attempt to ensure that all students have good access to digital technologies to support their teaching and learning and we expect all our students to agree to be responsible users to help keep everyone safe and to be fair to others.

 Your child/young person will be asked to read and sign an Acceptable Use Policy tailored to his/her age.
-Please read this carefully - it is available online at www.gainsborough.hackney.sch.uk
+Please read this carefully - it is <<attached to this form for reference // available online at XXXXX>>.